-Through this curatorial process and especially since 2004 when I did my museum studies degree at GWU, I have become increasingly fascinated with museums and archives themselves as institutions — as collections of things that provoke and to think with, and of things that delight or amuse; as physical sites of remembrance and as virtual or metaphoric ones; as cabinets for the curious and as politically-charged embodiments of national, civic or local identity; as temples and forums, or as playgrounds and pedagogical tools.
+Through this curatorial process and especially since 2005 when I completed my post-doctoral museum studies degree at GWU, I have become increasingly fascinated with museums and archives themselves as institutions — as collections of things to think with and those that provoke; and of things that delight or amuse; as physical sites of remembrance and as virtual or metaphoric ones; as cabinets for the curious and as politically-charged embodiments of national, civic or local identity; as temples and forums, or as playgrounds and pedagogical tools.

 I spent the summer of 2015 enjoying DC’s many Ajeeb Ghars, big and small, while I burrowed through the special collections at the Smithsonian Libraries (as Baird Fellow, where I researched the print history of yogis and fakirs) and the Library of Congress (as Parsons Fellow, where I did the same with early film).
 In 2016, at the Wellcome and Kew Gardens Libraries, I researched East India Company School botanical art and garden archives.
-And in 2017, while I’ve continued work at the Wellcome, I’ve also been curatorial advisor for an exhibition — Ayurvedic Man: Encounters with Indian Medicine — that tells the story of Wellcome’s historical collection on India through the lens of newly unearthed correspondence with their Indian collector, Paira Mall.
+And in 2017, while I’ve continued research at the Wellcome Library, I’ve also been curatorial advisor for an exhibition — Ayurvedic Man: Encounters with Indian Medicine — that tells the story of Wellcome’s historical collection on India through the lens of newly unearthed correspondence with their Indian collector, Paira Mall.
 I spent the summer of 2018 in Leiden at the wonderful Research Center for Material Culture affiliated with the Museum Volkenkunde, tracing the ethnographic roots of a 17th century Dutch botanical: the Hortus Malabaricus.
+And for most of 2019 and 2020, I will be working on a book, provisionally titled The Jangala Books, that pulls all of these worlds together.
 21st century Ajeeb Ghars and collections, all of them, modern curiosity cabinets and wonder-houses for our anxious age.

 — Sita Reddy